ireshh/rps-ai/README.md

 # rps-ai

-A Rock Paper Scissor AI for AI labs
+A Rock Paper Scissor AI for AI labs.